lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 ![ReportTableDemoBottom]({{ site.url }}/assets/ReportTableDemoBottom.png)

-You can see that the output has repetitions of Transaction Type Groups and each of those has repetitions of Date groups.
-You cannot map the original data set, by index, with the data to be displayed by the tableView.
+As you can see, the output has repetitions of Transaction Type Groups and each of those has repetitions of Date groups.
+We cannot directly map the original data set, simply by an index, to the data to be displayed.
 There are more rows in the display than in the original data streams.

-You cannot rely on a function of the index to determine the cell type for a given index and you cannot rely on the builtin section support, because you have to implement section Headers, Subheaders, Subfooters and Footers.
+We cannot rely on a function of the index to determine the cell type for a given index and we cannot rely on the builtin section support, because we have to implement section Headers, Subheaders, Subfooters and Footers.

 When things get this complex, a different kind of solution is necessary.

 ## A Different Perspective

-Another way to think about the task is this: you are going to transform the input data stream to an output stream and then print it on paper, or at least on a web page, of whatever length you require.
+One way to think about the task is this: transform the input data stream to an output stream and then print it on paper, or at least on a web page, of whatever length is required.
 The trick is to not commit to the actual output styling - its just an abstraction.
-Once you have created the output data stream,  you just have to collect it in such a way that the tableView can easily display the output.
+Once the output data stream has been created,  it just has to be collected in such a way that the tableView can easily display the output.

-I will demonstrate this in a demo app that you can find at [**ReportTableAdapterDemo**](https://github.com/lyleresnick/ReportTableAdapterDemo).
+This technique is demonstrated in a demo app that you can find at [**ReportTableAdapterDemo**](https://github.com/lyleresnick/ReportTableAdapterDemo).

 In order to satisfy the requirements for the demo, we can break down the app into a number of tasks